Here are the steps you should take if your health insurance company denies your claim.

 In most cases, that will mean filling out a bunch of paperwork that's provided by your insurance company.
 You'll also likely be able to include with that paperwork any additional information you want the company to consider, such as the physician or employer-related letters mentioned earlier.

 Once you've sent in your appeal, your insurance company has to complete its review within certain periods of time depending on the situation.
-For example, the review has to be done within 30 days if your appeal is for care that you haven't yet received, and it has to be done within 60 days if you've already received the care in question.
+The review must be done within 30 days if your appeal is for care that you haven't yet received.
+And it must be done within 60 days if you've already received the care in question.

 Once the interview review has been completed, your insurance company must provide a written response that explains its decision.
 They also have to inform you how you can go about filing for an external appeal.

-If the company that provides your health plan continues to deny your claim after going through the steps detailed in the section above, you may be able to ask for an external review to be completed.
+If your health insurance company continues to deny your claim, you may be able to request an external review.

 (Actually, if your situation is urgent—such as if your life or your ability to "regain maximum function" are at stake—you can file internal and external appeal requests at the same time.
 You don't have to wait for an internal appeal to be completed before you ask for an external one to be done.)